Haunted History: Devil's Night

 Are the Flames Extinguished?

 Detroit is not alone is its Devil’s Night nightmares from the past.
-Cities like Philadelphia, Baltimore and New Orleans all have their own version of Devil’s Night — each under different moniker, but the intention the same, causing mischief.
+Cities like Philadelphia, Baltimore and New Orleans all have their own version of Devil’s Night — each under a different moniker, but the intention the same, causing mischief.

 Not all the vandalism and fires have been stopped, but each year the number of incidents dwindles.
-Angel’s Night, through the support of the community, helped contribute to the declining numbers and many in the community still patrol on October 30
+Angel’s Night, through the support of the community, helped contribute to the declining numbers and many in the community still patrol on October 30.

 The history of Devil’s Night lives on for Detroiters, marked by fear, fire, chaos and community.
 Check out more Halloween history in our Haunted History blog series here!